assume 'df' is your dataset

 Unraveling the Return Value

-So, what does the notnull() method return?
-A Boolean object, same-sized as your original dataset, indicating whether each value is non-NA or not.
+The notnull() method returns a Boolean object, same-sized as your original dataset, indicating whether each value is non-NA or not.
 Think of it as a map, guiding you through the landscape of your data.
-True signifies non-missing values, while False represents missing ones.

 Putting notnull() into Action